 - Foundations of Academic Literacy (FAL X99), and

 - Foundations of Analytical and Quantitative Reasoning (FAN X99)

-Students will be advised at admission if they are required to register in one or both of these courses.
-Students required to register in one or both of these courses are strongly recommended to take these courses as soon as possible and must successfully complete the course(s) within 3 enrolled terms at SFU (normally 45 units of a degree program).
+Students will be advised prior to enrollment if they are required to register in one or both of these courses.
+Students required to register in one or both of these courses are strongly recommended to take these courses as soon as possible and must successfully complete the course(s) within 3 enrolled terms at SFU.

 A grade of C or better is required to progress from FAL into W courses or FAN into Q courses.
 Students may attempt these courses no more than twice.
-If FAL or FAN are not successfully completed within 3 enrolled terms (normally 45 units), students will be blocked from registering in further course work at SFU until competency in English and Math are demonstrated.
+If FAL or FAN are not successfully completed within 3 enrolled terms, students will be blocked from registering in further course work at SFU until competency in English and Math are demonstrated.
 Please refer to this Student Services web page for more information on FAL/FAN blocks.